Frequently Asked Questions

 I love the idea, but why do you charge so much?

 My small business is fulfilling and creative and brings me joy, but at the end of the day, it is a business, not a hobby.
 I am fully licensed, insured, and pay my taxes.
 I do this to provide for my family and bring necessary income into our home.
 Honestly, this is one of those things that you will love forever and never remember how much it cost.
 It will gain personal significance as the years go on, but I get it!
 Not everyone will find the same value in this!
 No hurt feelings if you decide Kelcam isn’t for you because another photographer fits your needs better or your hard-earned money should be spent another way!
-As much as I would love to take pictures of every single person in Elmhurst (and I really would!), I need this business to bring income into our household and have decided that it is a better choice to create quality memories than be booked solid and throw everything together while I burn-out in an exhausted heap.
+As much as I would love to take pictures of every single person in Elmhurst (and I really would!), I need this business to bring income into our household and have decided that it is a better choice to create quality memories than being booked solid and throw everything together while I burn-out in an exhausted heap.

 My event is at a location outside Elmhurst, will you take those photographs?